hacefresko/EvilPortal/README.md

 - **Rogue AP**: Creates new AP with the data provided by the user.
 Requires 1 interface with monitor mode.

 - **Evil Twin**: Sniffs beacon frames to find available APs.
-Then, selected one is taken down with deauth packets and clients who where connected to it now connect to us.
+Then, selected one is taken down with deauth packets and clients who were connected to it now connect to us.
 Alternatively, it can also sniff data packets to show only APs with connected clients.
 Requires 2 network interfaces with monitor mode.

 - **Karma**: Sniffs probe requests to find APs that clients are willing to connect to.
 Requires 1 interface with monitor